ColeBromfield01/DATA650_project/frontend/README.md

 serverless deploy
 ```

-After deployment finishes, you should see your changes dsiplayed here: http://msml-data-650-front-end-static-cb-dr-mn.s3-website-us-east-1.amazonaws.com/
+After deployment finishes, you should see your changes displayed here: http://msml-data-650-front-end-static-cb-dr-mn.s3-website-us-east-1.amazonaws.com/